111 7th Ave SE, Cedar Rapids, IA 52401

 Pursuant to Local Rule 7(c), a motion will be decided without oral argument unless the court orders otherwise.
-If you believe an evidentiary hearing or oral arguments is necessary or would be beneficial to the court, you may request a hearing.
+If you believe an evidentiary hearing or oral argument is necessary or would be beneficial to the court, you may request a hearing.
 A request for oral argument must be noted separately in both the caption and the conclusion of the motion or resistance to the motion, and must be supported by a showing of good cause.
 The request should also note whether the party seeks to present testimony at the hearing, or whether the hearing would be limited to argument by counsel.

 5. How can I get an expedited ruling or hearing?

 For any matter on which an expedited ruling or hearing is necessary, you should follow Local Rule 7(j) which states, in part:

 To comply with this rule, you should send an email message to Judge Williams and his judicial assistant with a copy of the pleading or motion at issue.
-To schedule an expedited hearing, call you should call Judge Williams’ judicial assistant.
+To schedule an expedited hearing, you should call Judge Williams’ judicial assistant.